-Alex is boarding his plane to France on a school trip, when he suddenly gets a premonition that the plane will explode.
-When Alex and a group of students are thrown off the plane, to their horror, the plane does in fact explode.
-Alex must now work out Death's plan, as each of the surviving students falls victim.
-Whilst preventing the worst from happening, Alex must also dodge the FBI, which believes Alex caused the explosion.Written by
+Alex is boarding a plane to France on a school trip, when he suddenly gets a premonition that the plane will explode.
+Shortly after Alex, a group of students, and his teacher are thrown off the plane, to their horror, the plane does in fact explode.
+Alex must now work out Death's plan, as each of the survivors falls victim.
+Whilst trying to prevent the next death, Alex must also dodge the FBI, who believe that he caused the explosion.Written by

 8 of 12 people found this review helpful.